CrisisTextLine/CrisisTrends/docs/file-appendix.md

 [EditorConfig](http://editorconfig.org/) is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.

+## .eslintignore

+[.eslintignore](http://eslint.org/docs/user-guide/configuring) is a configuration file for telling ES Lint files that we don't care to lint.

+This is good for things like third party libraries that aren't sourced from CDNs.

 ## gulpfile.babel.js

 [Gulp](http://gulpjs.com) is a streaming build system that allows you to automate tedious development tasks.
 Compared with other build systems, such as Grunt, gulp uses Node.js streams as a means to automate tasks, thereby removing the need to create intermediate files when transforming source files.